 Highlights of Experience Beijing Speed Skating China Open

-Lee Nahyun of South Korea competes during the Experience Beijing Speed Skating China Open Women's 500m in Beijing, China on Oct.
-8, 2021.
-(Xinhua/Chen Yichen)
+Athletes compete during the women's mass start competition at the Experience Beijing Speed Skating China Open in Beijing, capital of China, on Oct.
+10, 2021.
+(Xinhua/Zhang Chenlin)

 Photos